PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 handle the event.
 However, in Piston it is recommended to use trait methods
 because:

-1. A trait method can be implemented on more than type.
+1. A trait can be implemented on more than one type.
 2. It is easier to keep code from breaking.

 In generic code, the `GenericEvent` is used because it is easier to reason about the code when there is only one trait constraint.
-It also makes it easier to avoid breaking changes.
+It makes it easier to avoid a lot of work to fix breaking changes, e.g. in nested function calls.

 The `GenericEvent` trait also makes it possible to implement custom events.
 This is important on platforms that require special hardware.